Last Updated on November 28, 2023 by Louisa

 14. Ayesha At Last – Uzma Jalaluddin

-Ayesha Shamsi has many responsibilities, including her job as a teacher.
+The story follows Ayesha Shamsi who has many responsibilities, including her job as a teacher.
 She is also in debt to her wealthy uncle.

 Though she is lonely, Ayesha does not want to marry someone chosen for her by her family.
 She then meets Khalid, who is just as smart and handsome as he is conservative and judgmental.

-However, she finds herself irresistibly drawn to someone who looks down on her choices and dresses like he belongs in the seventh century.
+However, she finds herself irresistibly drawn to someone who looks down on her choices and dresses as he belongs in the seventh century.

 When Khalid and Hafsa announce their engagement, Ayesha is torn between her feelings for the straightforward Khalid and the unsettling new gossip she hears about his family.